muemich/ubuntu-vagrant/README.md

 ## Change VM settings

-Change setting for like name, IP, RAM, proxy inside servers.yaml
+Change setting for like name, IP, RAM, if proxy is needed inside servers.yaml The proxy settings itselfe are inside bootstrap.sh TODO

-TODO
 ----
 Use a more lightweight base image than Ubuntu 14.04